bhaddacak/ppmt/README.md

 $ sudo apt-get install sdkmanager
 ```

-If not, you can use this python version: [sdkmanager](https://pypi.org/project/sdkmanager/).
-If you use this, make sure you have python installed, download the package, unpack it, go to its directory, then replace `sdkmanager` below with `./sdkmanager.py`.
+If not, you can use this Python version: [sdkmanager](https://pypi.org/project/sdkmanager/).
+If you use this, make sure you have Python installed, download the package, unpack it, go to its directory, then replace `sdkmanager` below with `./sdkmanager.py`.
 Once you have the tool, you can check the download availability by this command (the Internet connection needed):

 ```
 $ sdkmanager --list